public-key-cryptography/public-key-editor/README.md

 	a document called "How to use pop mail" which explains how to use the program.

 	Imap is not included because the protocol is more complicated to implement than POP mail.
-Imap al- lows multiple users to access to an email account from different computers which is useful for some companies or organizations that have to reply to large numbers of emails.
+Imap al- lows multiple users to access an email account from different computers which is useful for some companies or organizations that have to reply to large numbers of emails.
 POP mail also allows mult- iple users to access an email account if none of the users deletes the new messages or only the old messages are deleted.